 Why do we need GST?

-The previous tax system gave businesses a tough time as it involved multiple taxes, complex compliance procedures, and intervention by several state and central tax divisions.
-This made it highly difficult to set up a business in India which already stands at the 133rd position when it comes to doing business.
+The previous tax system involved multiple taxes, complex compliance procedures, and intervention by several State and Central tax divisions.
+This made it highly difficult to set up and run a business in India.

 How can GST change this?

 Instead of applying taxes on the total value of the product at each stage, the GST only imposes tax on value addition.
 Because it provides credit for the input tax paid at each previous stage of a supply chain, this method considerably reduces the overall manufacturing cost.

 Let’s take a closer look at how this works with a simple example.

 Imagine a manufacturer selling zinc-coated steel buckets to a wholesaler located in the same state (let’s call it State 1) for Rs.
 1,000 each plus tax.

 Note: In this example, we are assuming that all taxes associated with the manufacturing process have been paid and the selling price in the first stage is the final price set by the manufacturer (excluding VAT).